vbui522/Mattson_Alexander_Assignment4/README.md

 Compiling contructions:

+cd into `DoublyLinkedList` or `CircularLinkedList`.
 Use `make run` to run the file with input.txt seeding the list.
 To enter in a different command line argument, use `make` to compile the code, then `./main <your_filename>` to run the program.

-To check that there are no memory leaks, compile everything with `make` then run valgrind --leak-check=yes -s ./bin/main input.txt
+To check that there are no memory leaks, compile everything with `make` then run valgrind --leak-check=yes -s ./main input.txt